axelra-ag/axelra-interview-challenge-backend/README.md

     If you haven't specified an AWS profile keep this env variable on 'default'.

+2. Create an AWS account if you don't have one yet.
-2. add aws credentials to `~/.aws/credentials`
+3. Add aws credentials to `~/.aws/credentials`
-3. add region and default to `~/.aws/config`
+4. Add region and default output to `~/.aws/config`

-4. Open the AWS console and create a S3 Bucket artifact store

-    Choose the name axelra-test-artifact-store, if you don't want to adjust the .env file above.
+5. Open the AWS console and create an S3 Bucket artifact store.
+Choose the name `axelra-test-artifact-store`, if you don't want to adjust the .env file above.

+6. Build and deploy the cloudformation

-5. On MacOS/Linux:
+    On MacOS/Linux:

     #### `npm run build-deploy`